Let’s look at this Wedding Tradition a little deeper…

 Toss only

-Take out the awkward moment of fishing for the garter under the bride’s dress and toss an extra one, no one has been wearing.
+Take out the awkward moment of fishing for the garter under the bride’s dress and toss an extra one that no one has been wearing.
 Parents and grandparents may sigh a huge relief and the picture below explains it all.
-At this wedding pictured below, all the single men actually turned their heads away, while the groom reached for the garter.
+At the wedding pictured below, all of the single men actually turned their heads away, while the groom reached for the garter.
 No further explanation needed here.

 Breakaway Bouquet